NobodyXu/Bashmash/README.md

 Support for infinitely long numbers will be implemented in future releases.
 Currently the following mathematical operations are supported:
  - Factorials
+ - Binary to decimal conversion
  - Decimal to binary conversion
- - Binary to decimal conversion
+ - Decimal to octal conversion

 ## Latest release
 The latest test release is 0.1.